-One of the advantages of cooperative diversity is the increased transmission range with the same BER requirement and power consumption as SISO transmissions.
+2) Other Attacks: One of the advantages of cooperative diversity is the increased transmission range with the same BER requirement and power consumption as SISO transmissions.
 However, this causes a single hop cooperative transmission to have wider reception and interference ranges when compared to those of SISO transmissions.
 Therefore, cooperation has increased vulnerabilities in terms of overhearing due to the larger transmission range.
-This can facilitate rushing and wormhole attacks.
+This can facilitate Rushing and Wormhole Attacks.
 A wormhole attack may occur when a malicious node captures a packet and replays it at another location.
 A rushing attack may occur when a malicious node does not wait for timers to timeout and replies before a legitimate node.
 Obviously, the chances that a malicious node can overhear a cooperative transmission is higher.
 In addition, cooperative transmissions often require a more complex MAC algorithm [1] which requires exchanging more messages than needed for a direct transmission.
 This also increases the probability of attacks that are related to packet capturing.
 Methods that narrow down the transmission area without decreasing transmission range in the desired direction, i.e., using directional antennas, may be useful.

-Cooperative jamming is a method to protect against eavesdropping which introduces noise into the communication medium to hurt the eavesdropper (untrusted relay) more than the legitimate destination.
+Cooperative jamming introduces noise into the communication medium to hurt the eavesdropper (untrusted relay) more than the legitimate destination.
 An example of such a solution to mitigate the eavesdroppers in the transmission range is given in [8], where an opportunistic selection of two relay nodes is proposed to increase security against eavesdroppers.
-The first relay operates as a conventional node and assists a source to deliver its data to a destination via the Decode-and-Forward strategy [9].
-The second relay is used in order to create intentional interference at the eavesdropping nodes.
+The first relay operates as a conventional node and assists a source to deliver its data to a destination via the Decodeand-Forward strategy [9].
+The second relay is used in order to create intentional interference at the eavesdropper nodes.
 The proposed selection technique jointly protects the primary destination against interference and jams the reception at the eavesdropper.
 This assumes knowledge of the existence of the eavesdropper.
 In [10], the authors show that a positive secrecy rate can be achieved with the help of destination node or an external node that jams the relay by cooperative jamming.

 Resource draining attacks aim to reduce or deplete the network's resources such as the battery power of nodes and the capacity of the network, etc. A malicious node that is involved in a cooperative transmission can attack the transmission to drain the batteries of honest nodes, or occupy links by sending garbage data for a longer time to decrease the capacity of the network.
-Relay discovery attacks that request repeated responses for discovering potential relay nodes may result in high numbers of retransmissions which will drain the batteries of nodes and reduce the lifetime of the network.
-As mentioned before, the nodes that reside in the wider transmission range of a cooperation set (set of nodes cooperating) have to wait (to avoid collisions) to be able to send their own data.
-In a noncooperative transmission, a simple 4-way handshake is often enough to contend for the channel; in the vMISO case, however, transmission latency increases due to the message exchanging phase at the source and destination clusters before cooperative control packets are sent; also coding and decoding of symbols at the source and destination may add to the latency.
+Relay discovery attacks may result in high numbers of retransmissions which will drain the batteries of nodes and reduce the lifetime of the network.
+As mentioned before, the nodes that reside in the wide transmission range of a cooperation set (set of nodes cooperating) have to wait to be able to send their own data.
+In a non-cooperative transmission, a simple 4-way handshake is often enough to contend for the channel; in the vMISO case, however, transmission latency increases due to the message exchanging phase at the source and destination clusters before cooperative control packets are sent; also coding and decoding of symbols at the source and destination add to the latency.
 Therefore, retransmissions must be as few as possible to have a longer network lifetime.